Business Case For Small Businesses

-University of California efforts to purchase goods and services from diverse businesses support the Supply Chain Management public service mission.
+University of California efforts to purchase goods and services from small businesses support the Supply Chain Management public service mission.
 Spend with such businesses results in:

 • Equity and inclusion for businesses often left out of the supplier base